 All of the required replacement forms and procedures for life insurance sales are provided on the Application Instructions and Owner Identity Verification form required for all applications submitted to Securian Life.
-Additional information regarding Securian Life's replacement procedures are available in Regulation 60 training, which can be found on the Securian Life Center website or is available upon request.
+Additional information regarding Securian Life's replacement procedures are available in Regulation 60 training, which can be found on advisor.securian.com or is available upon request.

-C. Internal Replacement Compensation Policy - Proprietary Life
+C. Internal Replacement Compensation Policy